aleksander-haugas/airbotz/README.md

 # Airbotz – Intrusion Detection & Prevention System for FreeBSD

+**IMPORTANT**.
+This is for testing and development, it's not cleaned i'm only throwing my ideas and maybe this repository is outdated until i upload some new piece of code, also little bit older, so feel to free to use but please not in production, a lot of false positives and maybe can block your entire network.

+Tested and testing:
+OS: FreeBSD, ZFS, PF, Jails Friendly.

 ![Airbotz](https://img.shields.io/badge/Status-Active-brightgreen) ![Language C](https://img.shields.io/badge/Language-C-blue)

 **Airbotz** is an **Intrusion Detection & Prevention System (IDS/IPS)** specifically designed for **FreeBSD**, optimized to work with **PF (Packet Filter)**, protecting servers from network attacks, brute force attempts, and malicious activity across SSH, FTP, Nginx, Minecraft services...etc.